Prediabetes Clinical Guidelines

 Does the Diabetes Prevention Program work?

 An NIH-led, CDC-supported research study showed that weight loss of 5–7% of body weight was achieved by lowering fat intake and increasing physical activity to at least 150 minutes per week.
 This reduced the risk of developing type 2 diabetes by 58% in people at high risk for the disease (71% for those over age 60).
+For more about the program, visit the Diabetes Prevention Program page.

 Who qualifies for the Diabetes Prevention Program?